 The images we see define the world we imagine.
-The pictures that inundate our daily lives are loud and tragic.
-These mislead our gaze from the intimate everyday lives that truly define humanity.
+The pictures that inundate our daily lives mislead our gaze from the intimate everyday lives that truly define humanity.
 As an anthropologist by training, Maria approaches photography with an ethnographic gaze.
 Her view focuses on ‘being’ in the world: people’s relations with the self, with each other, and with an environment that is vibrant and alive.

 To her, photography is a bridge to sidestep the dangers of academic and professional detachment from the human story.
-Her experiences as an NGO worker and as an academic researcher on Latin America's marginalized populations have made her deeply sensitive to the weight of images and the responsibilities of representation.
-In seeing photo-taking as an encounter, Maria hopes to displace stereotypes with sensitivity.
+Her experiences as an NGO worker and as an academic researcher on Latin America's marginalized populations have made her deeply sensitive to the responsibilities of representation.
+In experiencing photo-taking as an encounter, Maria hopes to displace stereotypes with sensitivity.